howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 Here we are looking for the return of the user reference that corresponds to the user that has the username of `howtocodewell1` and password `testHTCW`.
 In this example the function `getUser()` should return the user reference `user_1`.

-When re-running `make tests` you should get the following error:
+When re-running `composer tests` you should get the following error:
 ```bash
 There was 1 failure: